-Braise Restaurant Supported Agriculture makes local, seasonal ingredients accessible to area restaurants.
+Braise RSA makes local, seasonal ingredients accessible to area restaurants.

 By working with area farms and restaurants in a cooperative effort, the RSA addresses the obstacles that have prohibited restaurants from using local products, namely the time and cost associated with sourcing locally.
 The RSA also allows farmers to be fairly compensated for their hard work, while keeping their farms' identity intact.